Trump to chair U.N. Security Council meeting on Iran

-UNITED NATIONS (Reuters) - U.S. President Donald Trump will chair a United Nations Security Council meeting on Iran this month during the annual gathering of world leaders in New York, diplomats and U.S. Ambassador Nikki Haley said on Tuesday.
+UNITED NATIONS (Reuters) - U.S. President Donald Trump will chair a U.N.
+Security Council meeting on Iran this month to spotlight its “violations of international law” during the annual gathering of world leaders in New York, U.S. Ambassador Nikki Haley said on Tuesday.

-The United States, which holds the council presidency for September, has unsuccessfully pushed the U.N. to call out Iran.
+The United States, which holds the council presidency for September, has unsuccessfully pushed the Security Council to call out Iran.
 Haley has regularly attacked Iran, accusing it of meddling in the wars in Syria and Yemen.

+Haley told reporters Trump was chairing the meeting “to address Iran’s violations of international law and the general instability Iran sows throughout the entire Middle East region.”

 “We very much hope that there will be views voiced in connection with the U.S. withdrawal” from a 2015 international nuclear deal, Polyanskiy told the council.